TOWER PEAK (11,755') 2X August 28-29, 1982

 Our hike back along the West Walker River was nice.
 It was flat or mostly downhill.
 At a series of cascading pools, Andy took the opportunity to dive in and swim.
 That was good for a photo.
 Many outings people have this polar bear mentality.
 And, not everyone gets up to the mountains as often as I do.

 The clouds grew thicker as we came back to the cars.
 It was about 7 p.m.
 There was still an hour of daylight.
 We had been successful on our time.
-Thanks to a good group!
+Thanks to a good hiking effort!
 After dinner on the road, we came home by midnight.

 Our stats for the two days were some 28 miles, with 4,600' gain, round trip.